Ice Cube Trays and Freezer Bags

 - Cubes are super easy and I think work best for just starting out and the younger babies who eat less.
 If your baby is eating more or your feeding more than one baby, going straight to individual dishes does save an extra freezing and transfer step.

 This soon developed into my method of choice as my boys grew and were eating more at a time.
 I could still prepare a large batch of food, but then spoon or pour into individual containers for freezing.
 I use various containers, but tend to like glass best.
-It just seems more natural than plastic and I've always liked good, sturdy containers like these pyrex ones.
-They seem to be just the right size for my needs and I like that you can see what's inside.
-I still put these inside of large gallon freezer bags so that I could seal and label the outside with the item and date.
-It just seems like an extra layer of protection and made for nice organization in my freezer.
+It just seems more natural than plastic and I've always liked good, sturdy containers like these pyrex ones

 - Choose dishes that will hold the amount that you can thaw and use from the refrigerator in just a couple of days.